Injured Fisher out for Preds in Game 7 vs. Jets

 Fisher, 37, came out of retirement late in the season to rejoin the team he helped lead to the Stanley Cup Final a year ago.

-The winner of Game 7 faces the expansion Vegas Golden Knights in the Western Conference final that begins Saturday.
+The winner of Game 7 will face the expansion Vegas Golden Knights in the Western Conference final, which begins Saturday.